 Niro's films have screened and exhibited worldwide including at Lincoln Center for the Performing Arts, European Media Art Festival in Germany, Whitechapel Gallery UK, WNDX Festival in Canada, Anthology Film Archives, Exit Art Gallery, Millennium Film Workshop, Video DUMBO, Los Angeles Art Organization, Festival Internacional Del Nuevo Cine Latinoamericano CUBA, The Berlin International Directors Lounge, and many others.
 Select scenes from “The Art of Un-War" have been projected at museums and art centers across the world including DOX Center for Contemporary Art in Prague, Museum Sztuki, Łódź, Poland, the Museum of Modern Contemporary Art in Seoul Korea, and at FACT, Liverpool during the Liverpool Biennial 2016.

 Niro studied Film and Media Studies at The New School for Social Research/ New School University.
 She has served on the Board of Directors at The New American Cinema Group / The Film-makers' Cooperative in New York City.
+She serves on the Advisory Board of More Art, a nonprofit organization that fosters collaborations between artists and communities to create thought-provoking public art and educational programs that inspire broad discourse regarding social and cultural issues.
 She lives and works in New York City.